-One area of security that has experienced a large amount of technological advances has been in physical security.
+One area of security that has experienced a large amount of technological advances has been in physical security systems.
 Many developments have made equipment such as surveillance systems, traffic bollards and locking mechanisms much more effective and easy to use for property owners.
 Physical security systems will continue to improve and undergo innovations that help ease the minds of business and home owners, preventing injuries and accidents as well as saving costs on lawsuits and property damage.

 Advances in Surveillance

 Modern surveillance devices are able to scan property at night, allowing property owners to overlook the premises clearly at any time of day.
-Other advances in surveillance technology include longer-distance surveillance, motion-tracking security cameras, and the decrease in size of cameras which allows them to remain unseen.
+Other security advancements in surveillance technology include longer-distance surveillance, motion-tracking security cameras, and the decrease in size of cameras which allows them to remain unseen.
 Listening devices have also been developed to more clearly detect sound without being noticeable.
 Surveillance measures have become more efficient and easier to control, keeping buildings secure without the clunky systems that used to exist.

 Personalized Locking Mechanisms

 Locks for entry and exit doors are no longer easy to break into.
 While criminals may have a harder time with them, property owners benefit hugely from smoother access control.
 Many locks contain digital keypad codes, individualized for employees and property managers.
 Certain models even have fingerprint, eye scan or voice recognition as well.